2016 Toronto Blue Jays season: May

 Batters hit just .138 against Marco Estrada in May, who pitched to a 2.14 ERA over 42 innings in the month.

 In the rubber match against Tampa, Marcus Stroman earned his team-leading fourth win of the season, defeating the Rays 5–1.
 The Blue Jays were held to just 15 hits in the three-game series, but hit 8 home runs.
-The Blue Jays then returned to Toronto to face the Texas Rangers for the first time since defeating them in the 2015 American League Division Series.
+The Blue Jays then returned to Toronto to face the Texas Rangers for the first time since defeating them in the 2015 ALDS.
 The Rangers would win the first game of the series, 2–1, and give the Jays their fourth loss in a row at home.
 In the second game of the series, Justin Smoak hit his first home run of the season to tie the game in the ninth inning, and in the tenth, hit a walk-off two-run home run to give the Blue Jays a 3–1 victory.
 Russell Martin gave the Blue Jays their second-consecutive walk-off win the following night, 4–3, after knocking in the winning run with a single to right field in the ninth inning.
 Toronto would take the series finale, tagging Rangers starter Derek Holland for 11 earned runs in a 12–2 win.
 The Blue Jays scored double-digit runs for the first time in 2016, and Edwin Encarnación hit his 202nd home run with the Blue Jays, tying George Bell for fifth all-time.
 The Jays then battled the Los Angeles Dodgers at home for three games.
 The first game was taken by the Blue Jays, 5–2, aided by Kevin Pillar's tie-breaking three-run home run in the eighth inning.
 In the second game, the Blue Jays were held in check by Clayton Kershaw, who earned the win over Toronto, 6–2.
 The Blue Jays fell in the rubber match, 4–2, with Drew Storen taking the loss after another poor performance in relief of Marco Estrada's seven strong innings.